davidgasquez/loto/README.md

 #### Tactical
 **Unleash Your Creativity.** *New abilities let you invent new ways to defend your castle and destroy your enemies.
-The element of surprise is key as you use the battlefied to build structures to defend your army*
+The element of surprise is key as you use the battlefield to build structures to defend your army*

 #### Fantastic